 image source: Wikipedia Commons

-Famous for his work with Sun Ra, he also collaborated with John Coltrane and moved his artistic inspiration toward the newly emerging spiritual jazz movement.
-He became a prolific figure in the free jazz world and, despite not always receiving critical acclaim, kept true to his artistic vision.
+Famous for his work with Sun Ra, he also collaborated with John Coltrane, moving his artistic inspiration toward the newly emerging spiritual jazz movement.
+He became a prolific figure in the free jazz world and kept true to his artistic vision despite not always receiving critical acclaim from jazz critics.

 Check out Pharoah Sanders playing in his original tune The Creator Has A Master Plan: